dbt-labs/dbt-athena/README.md

 * `s3_data_naming=schema_table_unique`: `{s3_data_dir}/{schema}/{table}/{uuid4()}/`

-It's possible to set the `s3_data_naming` globally in the target profile, or overwrite the value in the table config, or setting up the value for groups of model in dbt_project.yml
+It's possible to set the `s3_data_naming` globally in the target profile, or overwrite the value in the table config, or setting up the value for groups of model in dbt_project.yml.

+> Note: when using a work group with a default query location configured, `s3_data_naming` and configured buckets are ignored and the location configured in the work group is used.

 #### Incremental models